jacopotagliabue/post-modern-stack/README.md

 ### BONUS: RecList and Metaflow cards

 The project includes a (stub of a) custom [DAG card](https://outerbounds.com/blog/integrating-pythonic-visual-reports-into-ml-pipelines/) showing how the model is performing according to [RecList](https://github.com/jacopotagliabue/reclist), our open-source framework for behavioral testing.
 We could devote an [article](https://towardsdatascience.com/ndcg-is-not-all-you-need-24eb6d2f1227) / [paper](https://arxiv.org/abs/2111.09963) just to this (as we actually did recently!); you can visualize it with `METAFLOW_PROFILE=metaflow AWS_PROFILE=tooso AWS_DEFAULT_REGION=us-west-2 python my_dbt_flow.py card view test_model --id recCard` at the end of your run.
-No matter how small, we wanted to include the card/test as a reminder of how important is to understand model behavior before deployment.
-Cards are a natural UI to display some of the RecList information (what a coincidence!): since readable, shareable (self-)documentation is crucial for production, we plan on preparing a new open source project focused on this: reach out if you're interested!
+No matter how small, we wanted to include the card/test as a reminder of _how important is to understand model behavior before deployment_.
+Cards are a natural UI to display some of the RecList information: since readable, shareable (self-)documentation is crucial for production, RecList new major release will include out-of-the-box support for visualization and reporting tools: reach out if you're interested!

 ## What's next?

 Of course, the post-modern stack can be further expanded or improved in many ways.
 Without presumption of completeness, these are some ideas to start:

-* on the dataOps side, we could include some data quality tests, either by improving our dbt setup, or by introducing additional tooling: at [reasonable scale](https://towardsdatascience.com/hagakure-for-mlops-the-four-pillars-of-ml-at-reasonable-scale-5a09bd073da) the greater marginal value is typically to be found in better data, as compared to better models;
+* on the dataOps side, we could include some data quality checks, either by improving our dbt setup, or by introducing additional tooling: at [reasonable scale](https://towardsdatascience.com/hagakure-for-mlops-the-four-pillars-of-ml-at-reasonable-scale-5a09bd073da) the greater marginal value is typically to be found in better data, as compared to better models;
-* on the MLOps side, we barely scracthed the surface: one side, we kept the modeling simple and avoid any tuning, which is however very easy to do _using Metaflow_ buit-in parallelization abilities); on the other, you may decide to complicate the flow with other tools, improve on serving etc. (see for example [here](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat))
+* on the MLOps side, we barely scracthed the surface: one side, we kept the modeling simple and avoid any tuning, which is however very easy to do using Metaflow buit-in parallelization abilities; on the other, you may decide to complicate the flow with other tools, improve on serving etc. (e.g. the proposal [here](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat));
-* a proper RecList for this use case is yet to be developed: you can augment the simple test suite we prepared, improved the visualization or both - stay tuned for our next iteration on this!
+* a proper RecList for this flow is yet to be developed, as the current proposal is nothing more than a stub showing how easy it is to run a devoted test suite when needed: you can augment the simple suite we prepared, improve the visualization on cards or both - since RecList roadmap is quickly progressing, we expect a deeper integration and a whole new set of functionalities to be announced soon.
+Stay tuned for our next iteration on this!

 ## Acknowledgements